-A. The GOTA station uses a callsign different from the call being used by the group 's main Field Day operation.
-The GOTA station also uses a single callsign for the duration of Field Day.
+A. The GOTA station uses a callsign different from the call being used by the group's main Field Day operation.
+The GOTA station must use the same, single callsign for the duration of Field Day.
 Remember that you must have permission of the holder of the callsign in order to use it for the GOTA station.
 Also remember the rules of station ID.
-A two-by-three call issued to a Technician licensee may be used, but if the call is being used outside of the privileges of the licensee, it must also include the callsign of the control operator (WA4QQN/N1ND for example).
-GOTA stations use the same exchange as its "parent" station.
+A two-by-three call issued to a Technician licensee may be used, but if the call is being used outside of the Technician privileges of the licensee, it must also include the callsign of the control operator (WA4QQN/N1ND for example), who must be present at the control point.